-Note: Estimates for Mozambique were not published for 2021.
+&lt;sup>k Note: Estimates for Mozambique were not published for 2021.
 The figures included are estimated based on expert guidance.

-At a high level, the model first estimates the direct impact of changes in funding levels on the number of AIDS-related deaths and the incidence of HIV across the population, drawing on estimations provided by Avenir Health using the Goals model.
+At a high level, the model uses as an input the direct impact of changes in funding levels on number of AIDS-related deaths and the incidence of HIV across the population, from estimations provided by Avenir Health using the Goals model.
 The estimated impact on these health-related outcomes are then used to assess the impact on economic outcomes through social impact channels including education and labour market changes.
 The model is structured into four key modules.
 The key linkages assessed, and assumptions made, for each are discussed in detail below.

-- Health impact module: draws on estimations provided by Avenir Health to assess the impact of funding scenarios on health outcomes (key indicators include: HIV incidence; people living with HIV; AIDS-related deaths) - Demographic impact module: quantifies the impact of changes in health outcomes on population by age cohort (key indicators include: births; deaths; population size and structure) - Social impact module: assesses the impact of HIV status and treatment status on children and young people (key indicators include: school enrollment; orphan status) - Economic impact module: estimates the impact of health, social and demographic changes on wider economic outcomes (key indicators include: employment; productivity (measured by output per worker); gross domestic product (GDP))
+- Health impact module: inputs estimations provided by Avenir Health to assess the impact of funding scenarios on health outcomes (key indicators include: HIV incidence; people living with HIV: AIDS-related deaths) - Demographic impact module: quantifies the impact of changes in health outcomes on population by age cohort (key indicators include: births; deaths; population size and structure) - Social impact module: assesses the impact of HIV status and treatment status on children and young people (key indicators include: school enrollment; orphan status) - Economic impact module: estimates the impact of health, social and demographic changes on wider economic outcomes (key indicators include: employment; productivity (measured by output per worker); gross domestic product (GDP))

 The key data sources used to inform the country-level analysis for each module are summarised below.
+All impacts are presented as in-year impacts relative to business-as-usual in the same year, and are therefore not discounted.